 Certificates of Merit are presented to those roses gaining 70 points or more with special awards for fragrance and novelty being made if a rose has scored high marks from the judges.

 In 2007, the fragrance and novelty awards were re-named to honour two local rosarians who served on the trial grounds commitee for many years and contributed greatly to their success.
 The fragrance award is now known as the June Hocking fragrance award and the novelty award is now known as the Nola Simpson novelty award.
-Past winners of the fragrance award include Aotearoa, Taffeta, Emperor and Emily’s Rose; while past novelty winners have included Fourth of July, Starry Eyed and Bright as a Button.
+Past winners of the fragrance award include Aotearoa, Taffeta, Emperor and Emily’s Rose; while past novelty winners have included Fourth of July, Starry Eyed, Bright as a Button and Eye of the Tiger.

 For the highest pointed NZ bred rose by an amateur breeder, the Silver Star of the City of Palmerston North is awarded.
-A positive trend in recent years has been an increase in the number of New Zealand bred roses winning awards; such roses have included Millennium, Blackberry Nip and Chocolate Prince.
+A positive trend in recent years has been an increase in the number of New Zealand bred roses winning awards; such roses have included Millennium, Blackberry Nip, Chocolate Prince and Southern Beauty.

 The highest award of the trials is the Gold Star of the South Pacific which is presented to the rose gaining the highest pointed on trial.
 It is a sought after award with many past winners going on to be very popular commercially in New Zealand.
 Such roses have included Friesia, Margaret Merrill, Sexy Rexy, Gold Medal, Hot Chocolate, Anniversary, Serendipity and Racy Lady.